mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Events

-The number input component and hook provides two props–`onChange` and `onInputChange`–that accept event handlers for when the value of the component changes.
+The Number Input component and hook provide two props–`onChange` and `onInputChange`–that accept event handlers for when the value of the component changes.

 #### onChange